b-fatma/bright/README.md

 ✅ Submission is valid and scored!
 ```

-### Step 5: Merge to leaderboard
+### Step 5: Add to leaderboard

-Once your PR is approved and merged, your score appears on the public leaderboard!
+Your score appears on the public leaderboard!

 ---